connervieira/Predator/FAQ.md

 **What is Predator Apex?**

 Predator Apex is the paid support program behind the Predator software.
 Predator Apex uses the exact same, free and open source Predator software that everyone else has access to.
 Predator Apex customers get one-on-one tech support and/or pre-built hardware devices.
 This service is available both to commercial customers and individual users.
-To learn more, you can contact V0LT using th information found at <https://v0lttech.com/contact.php>
+To learn more, you can contact V0LT using the information found at <https://v0lttech.com/contact.php>

 **I have a problem with Predator and I need help.**